Health Financing Program Officer

 - Strong analytical, problem solving, and quantitative skills, with experience in analytical tools for health financing (costing, expenditure tracking, etc.).

 - Familiarity with the Indonesian health system, Ministry of Health, BPJS-K, DJSN, or other health sector.
-Experience working in/with public or private sector health financing organizations desirable.

 - Ability to work independently and collaboratively as part of a team and deliver high-quality results within tight timeframes.